 Any county in which land is owned by Colorado Parks and Wildlife is eligible to receive an Impact Assistance Grant.
-In order to receive a grant, a county must apply, but each eligible county has the choice of whether or not to apply.The application deadline is March 5, 2021.
+In order to receive a grant, a county must apply, but each eligible county has the choice of whether or not to apply.NOTICE: Due to COVID and delays in the mail delivery system, the application deadline has been extended to Friday, March 12, 2021.

 Please download and use your county’s application from the shared Google Drive site.